 This Christmas Chocolate Bark recipe requires only one real ingredient: chocolate, and lots of it.
 The base is composed of two types of chocolate and then topped with a bunch of different kinds of treats.
 You can top it with whatever you like, go crazy!
 There really is no limits (okay, maybe nothing weird like pepperoni) to what you can top the bark with.
 Some of my favorites outside of this recipe are crushed Oreo’s, Peppermint Patty’s, caramel, Ginger Snaps, Hershey’s Kisses, dried fruit, nuts, and pretzels.
 Can you tell this is one of my favorites around the holidays?!

-Although, if you want to follow exactly what I did then you will need:
+If you want to follow exactly what I did for this chocolate bark recipe then you will need:

 - Semi-Sweet Chocolate